toljan1/dev-viv-test/README.md

 # PrivatBank Exchange Rate Management SPA

 This is a Single Page Application (SPA) designed to provide a user-friendly interface for managing exchange rates.
 The application allows users to perform currency conversions and view current exchange rates against a base currency.
-It is built using React, Redux (or MobX) for state management, and Webpack for module bundling.
+It is built using React, Redux for state management, and Webpack for module bundling.

 ## Features